Sourdough Brandon Logo

 Ripe sourdough levain in mason jar

-Add the following ingredients to the bowl of a stand mixer:
+Add all of the sandwich bread ingredients to the bowl of a stand mixer fitted with the dough hook attachment (or mix by hand).

 If you’re mixing by hand, the dough will be quite sticky at first.